merk/merkNotificationBundle/README.md

 when they occur.

 Features yet to be added include:
-- Setting NotificationBundle to listen for events sent with Symfony2's Event Dispatcher
+ * Setting NotificationBundle to listen for events sent with Symfony2's Event Dispatcher
-- Metadata (annotations, yml, xml) definitions on objects that will automatically trigger notification events
+ * Metadata (annotations, yml, xml) definitions on objects that will automatically trigger notification events
-- Additional sending methods, besides email (twitter, sms, etc)
+ * Additional sending methods, besides email (twitter, sms, etc)
+ * A method of defining notification events that will occur in runtime (so that users can preselect event keys)

 ## Basic Usage